BhagiaSheri/BhagiaSheri/README.md

 # 💫 About Me:
-🔭 I'm actively looking for a full-time W2 Software Engineer position in the United States.
+🔭 I'm actively looking for a full-time W2 Software Engineer position in the United States. <br>
-🏫 I'm currently pursuing my master's in computer science through distance education at Maharishi International University (MIU)
+🏫 I'm currently pursuing my master's in computer science through distance education at Maharishi International University (MIU) <br>
-👯 I'm looking to collaborate on impactful software engineering projects or product ideas that involve cutting-edge technologies.
+👯 I'm looking to collaborate on impactful software engineering projects or product ideas that involve cutting-edge technologies. <br>
-🤝 I’m looking for help to find my DREAM Job!<br><br>
+🤝 I’m looking for help to find my DREAM Job! <br>
-🌱 I'm learning about US professional culture, focusing on full-stack development, and exploring Big Data Technologies along with Cloud Services.
+🌱 I'm learning about US professional culture, and exploring Big Data Technologies along with Cloud Services. <br>
-💬 We can have a chat about #Technology, #Engineering, #DistributedSystems, #EventDrivenProgramming, #Cloud, #BestPractices, #Optimizations, #CareerGoals, #WhatInpiresYou, and much more!<br><br>
+### 💬 We can have a chat about #Technology, #Engineering, #DistributedSystems, #EventDrivenProgramming, #Cloud, #BestPractices, #Optimizations, #CareerGoals, #WhatInpiresYou, and much more!<br><br>
 ⚡ Fun fact: In my free time, I enjoy reading personal-development books, writing about my thoughts, sharing my ideas, and talking about #WhatInspiresMe

 ## 🌐 Socials: